mas16/iterative_iqr/readme.md

 Outliers are defined as the following:

-* Data points below the 25th percentile - 1.5IQR
+* Difference between observed and modeled is below the 25th percentile - 1.5IQR
-* Data points above the 75th percentile + 1.5IQR
+* Difference between observed and modeled is above the 75th percentile + 1.5IQR

 ## Iterative IQR Analysis